danroth27/BlazorWeather/README.md

 You'll need an Accuweather API key to use their services.
 You can sign up for a free trial - just be aware it's only good for 50 requests/day.

-To setup the API key in the Blazor WebAssembly app, run the app and the run `localStorage.setItem("accuweathertoken", "\"**YOUR TOKEN**\"")` in the browser dev console.
+To setup the API key in the Blazor WebAssembly app during development, run the app and the run `localStorage.setItem("accuweathertoken", "\"**YOUR TOKEN**\"")` in the browser dev console.
 Clear the API key from local storage when you're done with it

 ## Credits